 Treatment of Underlying Conditions

 Treatment for cirrhosis depends on the cause of cirrhosis.
 In some cases, treatment of an underlying condition may help reverse early-stage cirrhosis.

 Many types of antiviral drugs are used to treat chronic hepatitis B. Treatment for chronic hepatitis C depends on the genotype.
 Treatment options for hepatitis C are constantly evolving as new drugs are approved.
+During the past few years, several new combination pills which are well tolerated and are very successful in clearing hepatitis C from those infected have been introduced.
+Among these are Harvoni, Zepatier, Epclusa, Vosevi, and Mavyret.
 Successful treatment of hepatitis can sometimes lead to regression of cirrhosis.

 Autoimmune hepatitis is treated with the corticosteroid prednisone and also sometimes immunosuppressants, such as azathioprine (Imuran).